MauronMP/PneumIOT/README.md

 The main goal of this project milestone is to add continuous integration (CI) to it.
 The three sub-goals are to learn how to describe the version of the programming language used in the project and the infrastructure it needs to function, as well as the selection of a system and site for continuous integration and its configuration.
 [Here :arrow_forward:](docs/Milestones/4_CI/CI.md)

+### 5. 📖 Microservices

+Choice and justification of the different frameworks used for microservices are defined.
+A complete documentation and design of the API have been carried out, and a set of containers has been raised for the realization and visualization of logs using the Elastic Stack, as well as the continuation with the implementation of the project.
+[Here :arrow_forward:](docs/Milestones/5_API/5_Api.md)

+### 6. :electron: Service Composition

+Container cluster used with its respective image are defined.
+Additionally, the documentation and justification of the configuration of each of the containers that compose it have been carried out, as well as the step-by-step documentation of the composition file.
+On the other hand, since in previous milestones all tests and functionalities were built, it has been verified that these pass correctly.
+[Here :arrow_forward:](docs/Milestones/6_Orchestration/6_Orchestration.md)

 ## :hammer: Tools used for development

 ### Programming Languages